alt03a/acesat-adaptive-prep/README.md

 continuing.
 This is the clearest "takes initiative" moment in the app.

-**5. Weekly plan agent.** On request, the agent hands its entire mastery profile to Claude and asks for a structured 7-day plan (focus skill + question count + note per day, plus a motivational summary), parsed as JSON.
+**5. Weekly plan agent.** On request, the agent hands its entire mastery profile to API and asks for a structured 7-day plan (focus skill + question count + note per day, plus a motivational summary), parsed as JSON.
 If the API is unavailable or returns malformed JSON, a deterministic rule-based planner (sort skills by weakness, distribute practice across